Note: The original piece was historically dishonest and has therefore been watered down to its general points.

 No, I don’t think that’s true at all.
 Allow me to ‘splain.

 Lightworkers don’t need darkworkers in order to purposefully exist.
-That is totally untrue.
 There is still plenty of evil, as well consciousness-raising to do, without darkworkers (so if all the darkworkers spontaneously disappear one day, don’t get your knickers in a knot about the world being saved).
 Remember that the mass of people are unpolarized, which means they are relatively lacking in power and awareness.
 Wiping out .5-1% of the population probably won’t change that too drastically.

 To make things a little dirtier, let’s talk about the benefits of darkworkers.
 For one thing, you can argue that darkworkers give direction to people who would otherwise be lost.
 Many darkworkers are indeed leaders on some level.